analogdevicesinc/VSCode-Maxim/userguide.md

 <hr>

 ### 6 - Set the Target Platform & Reload
 Open `settings.json` inside of the `.vscode` folder and configure the project settings for your target platform.
+See the [readme](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/blob/main/readme.md) if you are unsure what to set here.
-For example, settings for the MAX32670 would be...
+For example, settings for the MAX32670EVKIT would be...
 * `"target":"MAX32670"`
 * `"board":"EvKit_V1"`
 * `"debugger":"cmsis-dap"`